dotnet/csharplang/proposals/target-typed-new.md

 M(new());
 ```
-Otherwise, it would fail with a `CS0121` error.
+This would fail with a `CS0121` error, considering the restriction on the default constructor for value types.

 ## Drawbacks
 [drawbacks]: #drawbacks